CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 - Magma Magic = Earth Magic + Heat Magic
 - Blizzard Magic = Cold Magic + Air Magic

+## Governing Core Skill

+A governing core skill is used for instances when a character over exerts themselves with their magic too far, is trying to rapidly regain Magic Resource, or maintain a concentration on already cast magic.

+* Magic that rely on the body to produce Magic Resource (such as Fallen's Fellcraft) use Endurance as their governing core skill.
+* Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Miracles) use Willpower as their governing core skill.

 ## Magic Resource

 Magic Resources are consumed to use magic.